sbt/website/0.13/docs/offline/Combined+Pages.md

             source code There is some code already for generating dot files that isn't hooked up, but graphing dependencies and inheritance relationships is a general area of work.
-    -   'update' produces an /Detailed-Topics/Update-Report mapping
-        Configuration/ModuleID/Artifact to the retrieved File
+    -   'update' produces an [Update Report][Update-Report] mapping Configuration/ModuleID/Artifact to the retrieved File
     -   Ivy produces more detailed XML reports on dependencies.
 These come with an XSL stylesheet to view them, but this does not scale to large numbers of dependencies.
-Working on this is pretty straightforward: the XML files are created in \~/.ivy2 and the .xsl and .css are there as well, so you don't even need to work with sbt.
+Working on this is pretty straightforward: the XML files are created in `~/.ivy2` and the `.xsl` and `.css` are there as well, so you don't even need to work with sbt.
 Other approaches described in [the email thread](https://groups.google.com/group/simple-build-tool/browse_thread/thread/7761f8b2ce51f02c/129064ea836c9baf)
     -   Tasks are a combination of static and dynamic graphs and it